RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 `transientobj_rps.cc` for our *transient RefPerSys objects and payloads* ...) for them.

+Use the `create-refpersys-root-class.sh` shell script to create RefPerSys classes related to Unix processes, `popen`-ed file handles etc...

 ## DONE  List

 The predefined root object `_4DsQEs8zZf901wT1LH` informally named